 Set Speed A Min is used to set the lowest value allowed for Set Speed A adjustments.
-The adjustable range for Set Speed A Min extends from 10 Hertz (2 Hertz ignition) to the current value of Set Speed A.
+The adjustable range for Set Speed A Min extends from 10 Hertz to the current value of Set Speed A.

 3.22 Set Speed A Max (optional)